Revolved Side Angle Pose

 • Pregnancy

-• For chronic neck problems: Instead of turning your head to look up at your arm, you can look straight in front of you or gaze down at the floor.
+• For chronic neck problems: Instead of turning your head to look up at your arm, look straight in front of you or gaze down at the floor.

 Modifications and Props:

-Another way you can come into a deeper twist when you first start learning this pose is by practicing half of it at a time.
+Another way to come into a deeper twist when you first start learning this pose is by practicing half of it at a time.

-For example, after you bend the front knee, then you can stretch the back leg back as far as you can, bend the back leg and place the back knee on the floor.
+For example, after you bend the front knee, stretch the back leg back as far as you can, bend the back leg, and place the back knee on the floor.

 Deepen the Pose: